april-EXO/ecommerce-api/README.md

 - ✅ Ready to test with your local server

 **Quick Start**:
-1. Start your server: `php artisan serve`
+1. Click the invite link above to join the team workspace
-2. Open the Postman workspace
+2. Start your server: `php artisan serve`
-3. Test the endpoints directly
+3. Test the endpoints directly in Postman

 *Powered by [Scribe](https://scribe.knuckles.wtf/) - Auto-generated API documentation*